apilayer/currencylayer-API/docs/features.md

     & currencies = AUD,CHF,EUR,GBP,PLN
 ```

-Using this query the API will return a standard response with only your specified currencies in the `rates` object:
+Using this query, the API will return a standard response with only your specified currencies in the `rates` object:

 ```json
 {